 The Mental Capacity Act (2005) formalises the area assessing whether the patient is mentally capable of making the decision, and the Mental Health Acts (1983 and amended in 2007) describe the very limited circumstances when a patient can be forced to be hospitalised for assessment and/or treatment against their wishes.

-There is a separate article on Consent to Treatment in Children (Mental Capacity and Mental Health Legislation).
+See also the separate Consent to Treatment in Children (Mental Capacity and Mental Health Legislation) article.

 General principles of consent